nikolanovoselec/claude-unleashed/README.md

 ## Why?

 Sometimes you just want to YOLO and skip those pesky permission checks.
-This tool lets you do that without modifying your original Claude CLI installation.
+But sometimes you want the safety checks back!
+This fork gives you the best of both worlds.

 ## Debugging